brev-dev/another_esp8266_sensor_board/README.md

 #### Notes
 - Remember to install capacitor C10 if you're adding a LORA module to the board.

-### BME280 sensor (temperature, pressure, humidity)

-This is a very handy temperature/humidity/pressure sensor.
-With my board's current mount point, the BME280 sensor-chip sits outside of the enclosure.
-I find this convenient because I don't have to worry about airflow within the box.
-If the current geometry offends you, or you need a more robust device where the sensor won't risk getting damaged, consider a redesign on the connection point, or choose an alternative sensor with a built-in cage.

-You might find that the soldered pins get in the way of closing the enclosure lid properly.
-If this is the case you can trim them prior to soldering, like I've done [here](https://github.com/brev-dev/another_esp8266_sensor_board/blob/7ec4fd718edccba7780aa4c0607bf689e7137857/images/bme280_trimmed_pins.jpg).

-The sensor can communicate by I2C or SPI; most people seem to use I2C, for which you need to make no board alterations.
-If you want the SPI interface, close a [couple](https://github.com/brev-dev/another_esp8266_sensor_board/blob/bff7ac836695f352a52cb5e7e18f4aab712b4d77/images/rear_solder_bridges_bme_spi.jpg) of solder bridges on the rear to connect the additional pins.
-On board V5, one of these connections also powers the moisture sensor, so alterations would be needed if you want to run both the BME280 (with SPI interface) and a moisture sensor concurrently.

-Notes
-- The BME280 is reported to be a nicely precise sensor, but not always accurate.
-Specifically, the temperature sensor produces high readings (by up to a couple of degrees) due to the heat produced by the sensor itself when active.
-The level of this offset depends on how you run the sensor: if you only wake it up for readings, putting it to sleep inbetween, the offset is smaller than if you run it continually.
-However, since the offset appears consistent, you can easily calibrate it out post-measurement.
-- Hey, when did this sensor become so expensive?!
-As of mid-2021, there's [apparently](https://forum.sensor.community/t/bme280-global-shortage/413) a global shortage which will hopefully end soon.
-  - At the current prices, maybe it's worth stumping for the BME680 (like the BME280, with an additional VOC sensor).
-This looks as though it's pin-compatible for I2C.
-With SPI, you'd need to swap the two additional pins (which could be achieved with crossing links across solder bridges JP3 and JP4)
-  - If cost is important, some projects are swapping-out the BME280 for an SHT31.
-This is also I2C, just no pressure sensor.
-I have no experience of this sensor, but it looks to be a simple swap-in.

 ### ADC Connections

 A single ADC is available on the esp8266, with a measurement range from 0V to 1V.
 For measuring higher voltages, a [voltage divider](https://ohmslawcalculator.com/voltage-divider-calculator) is therefore needed.
 On board V5, the ADC can either be used for peripherals connected to the audio jack, or to monitor the battery voltage if either JP11 or JP5 is closed.